WellCare Prescription Drug Plan Review

 WellCare Classic (PDP)

-This plan’s monthly premium is a middle-of-the-road prescription drug coverage option, but it could lower your out-of-pocket costs the most.
+This plan’s monthly premium offers the lowest copays and coinsurance of the three plans we sampled, and as such, it could lower your out-of-pocket costs the most.
 With this plan, your share of costs is WellCare’s lowest in every Tier except Tier 1.
-In that tier, you’ll have a $0 copayment, as did the other plans we sampled.

 The downside?
-You’ll have to meet the $415 deductible first.
+You’ll have to meet the entire deductible first—no exceptions for Tier 1 or 2 like the other plans.
 But if you expect your annual costs to exceed that, your copayment and coinsurance savings could outweigh that initial cost.

 This plan might be the right fit for Medicare recipients who take mostly Tiers 4 and 5 drugs.
 These drugs typically cost more than lower Tier medications, so your savings could add up quickly.

-Among the plans we sampled, this one generally had WellCare’s most expensive premium—but it comes with a $0 deductible, so your coverage will kick in right away.
+Among the plans we sampled, this one generally had WellCare’s least expensive premium—but it comes with a deductible for Tiers 3 through 5, so you'll have to meet that before any prescriptions in those tiers are covered.
+If you rely on prescriptions on Tier 1 or 2, however, your coverage will kick in right away.

-If you take mostly Tier 1 or 5 drugs, this probably isn’t the best plan for you.
-If you take mostly Tier 2 through 4 drugs, don’t want a deductible, and expect your annual prescription costs to outweigh the higher premium, this plan could be a wise choice.
+If you take mostly Tier 1 or 2 drugs, this may be the best plan for you.
+If you take mostly Tier 3 through 5 drugs, keep in mind you'll need to meet the deductible before this plan covers any of your medications.

 Bottom line: WellCare offers a variety of plans nationwide